-North Bay Park is a hidden treasure.
-The park features a network of trails, a raised boardwalk, an observation tower, fishing platforms and a fitness trail.
-These are all built around a central lagoon that is abounding with waterfowl, turtles and lotus flowers.
+North Bay Park, in Ypsilanti Township, MI, is a hidden treasure.
+The park features a network of trails, a raised boardwalk, an observation tower, fishing platforms, and a fitness trail.
+These are all built around a central lagoon that is abounding with waterfowl, turtles, and lotus flowers.
 It is absolutely one of the prettiest parks in the county.

 - Scenery – 4